-- 5.1 It is good practice for Housing Association's to establish a Finance, Audit & Risk Sub-committee.
+- 5.1 It is good practice for Housing Association has to establish a Finance, Audit & Risk Subcommittee.
 The Financial Reporting Council provides guidance on the role of Audit Committees in its publication 'Guidance on Audit Committee' updated in April 2016.
-The Finance, Audit & Risk Sub-committee is an independent, advisory subcommittee of the Association's Management Committee.
-Its main functions are overseeing: - The accounting and internal control systems; - The external audit function; - The internal audit function; and - The provision of the annual statement of assurance of financial control systems. - 5.2 The membership and powers of the Finance, Audit & Risk Sub-committee will be in line with the Associations standing orders for sub-committees with the additional powers as follows: - The Association's Director and Finance Agent/Manager will attend all meetings but will leave if requested by the Chair of the Finance, Audit & Risk Subcommittee.
-The Association's internal auditor can be invited to attend a specific meeting, and will receive copies of all relevant papers for that meeting. - The internal and external auditors have the right of access to the Chair of the Finance, Audit & Risk Sub-committee and may request a meeting without staff present. - The Finance, Audit & Risk Committee has the right to receive all information it considers necessary from the Association's staff.
-All information received will be treated as confidential by the Finance, Audit & Risk Sub-committee members. - 5.3 The Finance, Audit & Risk Sub-committee is responsible for: - Advising the Management committee whether an appropriate system of accounting and internal control exists and for making recommendations for its improvement.
-In this, it will be advised by external and internal auditors and the Finance Agent/Manager. - Recommending whether the Management Committee should accept the external auditors annual report on the effectiveness and efficiency of the Association's system of accounting and internal financial control. - Recommending whether the Management Committee should accept the internal financial control statement for inclusion in the annual report and financial statement of the Association.
+The Finance, Audit & Risk Sub-committee is an independent, advisory sub-committee of the Association's MC.
+Its main functions are overseeing: - The accounting and internal control systems; - The external audit function: - The internal audit function; and - The provision of the annual statement of assurance of financial control systems. - 5.2 The membership and powers of the Finance, Audit & Risk Sub-committee will be in line with the Associations standing orders for sub-committees with the additional powers as follows: - The Association's Director and External Chartered Accountant will attend all meetings but will leave if requested by the Chair of the Finance, Audit & Risk Sub-committee.
+The Association's internal auditor will be invited to attend a specific meeting, and will receive copies of all relevant papers for that meeting. - The internal and external auditors have the right of access to the Chair of the Finance, Audit & Risk Sub-committee and may request a meeting without staff present. - The Finance, Audit & Risk Committee has the right to receive all information it considers necessary from the Association's staff.
+All information received will be treated as confidential by the Finance, Audit & Risk Sub-committee members. - 5.3 The Finance, Audit & Risk Sub-committee is responsible for: - Advising the MC whether an appropriate system of accounting and internal control exists and for making recommendations for its improvement.
+In this, external and internal auditors and the External Chartered Accountant / Finance Officer will advise it. - Recommending whether the MC should accept the external auditor's annual report on the effectiveness and efficiency of the Association's system of accounting and internal financial control. - Recommending whether the MC should accept the internal financial control statement for inclusion in the annual report and financial statement of the Association.